 A certain rich man, being converted from the desires of earth, went about casting his money freely in the streets, and

+in giving to whosoever asked him therefor.
 11. And some gathered it up, and fed and clothed themselves;

+others took of it, and went and got drunk, and became worse than before.
 12. The measure of righteousness of that man's behavior was not in giving what he had to the poor, but in

+the good and evil that came of it, being weighed, as to which outbalanced the other.
 13. And where he lowered the grade of them that received this money, or where he lowered

 a greater number than he raised, there his act of casting the

 money away was a judgment against him.
 14. He

 who giveth, saying: Here, thou beggar! doeth a good corporeal act, but an evil spiritual act.
 He lifteth up with one hand,